The Veterans Party of America has been formed to provide a viable choice for the American people.

 Our stance is to be prudent when seeking answers to reducing our carbon footprint and conserving what we have today for future generations.
 We will support reasonable legislation to do so without overburdening our industrial production and growth.
 We want clean air, water, and healthy habitats for our wildlife along with jobs and economic development.
 It is our belief that we can achieve all by working together in a prudent and reasonable manner.

-XVIII.
+XV.
 Corporate Subsidies

 Large, multi-state corporations should not receive any corporate subsidies unless the cause of the corporation’s failing is from direct government pricing mandates.
 We believe that the government has no power over pricing except in the protection of the people from price gouging and other illegal and unethical business practices.

-XIX.
+XVI.
 Official Language

 The Veterans Party of America believes the United States should have English as an Official Language.
 A proposal would be set before the People in order to vote and voice their opinion on this.
 States and Territories have the right, on the State and Territorial level only, to enact a secondary language that is rich in their culture and history.
 Said right for a secondary language would not be in any effect at the federal level, with English as the Primary and Sole Official National Language.